Women directors

 11 |

-This breakdown is in line with the number of companies in each sector within our sample.
-50% of companies fall into the industrial sector, and 19% and 12% are categorised as financial services and TMT, respectively.
+This breakdown is in line with the number of companies in each sector in our sample.
+46% of companies fall under the industrial sector, and 19% and 12% are categorised as financial services and TMT&S, respectively.

 Breadth of diversity in the boardroom